Is Sports Betting Legal in Texas? No, and 2027 Is the Next Shot

 FAQ

 Can I bet if I travel?
-Yes.
-Louisiana, Arkansas, New Mexico, and Colorado all offer legal betting within driving or flying distance.
+Yes, with one caveat.
+Louisiana, Arkansas, and Colorado all offer legal betting apps within driving or flying distance.
 Your bets must be placed while physically inside the legal state; apps check by geolocation.
+New Mexico is the exception: it has legal sports betting, but only in person at tribal casinos, and no legal app operates there.

 Would legalization pass if Texans voted?
 Polling says yes, with 60% support statewide.
 But Texans can’t vote on it until the legislature puts a constitutional amendment on the ballot, which is precisely the step the Senate keeps blocking.